louismollick/ichiran/README.md

 4. Download the `jmdict-070124.pgdump` from the most recent `ichiran` release: https://github.com/tshatrov/ichiran/releases/download/ichiran-240107/jmdict-070124.pgdump (any version is fine)

 5. Run the following command to transform the `pgdump` to an SQL file.
-This is necessary to remove the hardcoded `ja_JP.UTF-8` locale/encoding from the `pgdump` file, since [Supabase's postgres only supports `C.UTF-8`](https://github.com/supabase/cli/pull/834/files).
+This is necessary to remove the hardcoded `ja_JP.UTF-8` locale/encoding from the `pgdump` file.
 I have not yet encountered any issues with this setup, but ymmv.

 ```
-`pg_restore --file=- ~/jmdict-070124.pgdump > ~/jmdict.sql`
+pg_restore --file=- ~/jmdict-070124.pgdump > ~/jmdict.sql
 ```

 6. Run `export PGPASSWORD=<password>` copied previously.

-7. Replace with <host> value and run the following command to connect and load data into your DB.
+7. Replace with <host> (e.g, xxxx.us-east-1.rds.amazonaws.com) value and run the following command to connect and load data into your DB.

 ```
-psql -h <host> "dbname=postgres user=postgres sslmode=verify-full sslrootcert=~/prod-ca-2021.crt" < ~/jmdict.sql
+psql -h <host> --username=postgres --dbname=postgres < ~/jmdict.sql
 ```

 8. When this finishes, you can now start compiling `ichiran-cli`.
 Let it run until you see `All set, awaiting commands.` printed to the console: